AndrewKishino/sotez/README.md

 npm install
 npm run build
 ```
+Compiled files will be located in the `build` folder.
-Built files will be located in the `build/node` and `build/web` folders.
+Distribution files will be located in the `dist/node` and `dist/web` folders.

 ## License
 MIT